Security Warnings

 As Cinecred is a free and open source effort, we cannot afford to buy such certificates.
 Hence, sadly you have to go through several security warnings when installing Cinecred.

-After Downloading via Microsoft Edge
+When Downloading via Edge

-If you are using the Microsoft Edge web browser to download the Cinecred installer, you may receive the following security warning:
+If you are using the Microsoft Edge web browser to download the Cinecred installer, you receive the following security warning:

 To nevertheless complete the download, click the three dots and choose "Keep":